tock/book/src/course/thread-net/sensor-app.md

 ```

 To confirm that your sensor is working, try placing your finger on the nRF52840
-SoC (this is located above the 4 buttons and in the center of the white box on
+SoC (this is located between the cluster of 4 buttons and the cluster of 4 LEDs,
-the nRF52840dk).
-You should see the temperature change as the temperature sensor
+in the center of the white box on the nRF52840dk).
+You should see the
-we are using is the "on-dye" temperature sensor.
+temperature change as the temperature sensor we are using is the "on-die"
+temperature sensor.

 > **CHECKPOINT:** `02_sensor_final`